Gumichan01/lunatix/README.md

 to execute the following command:
  *$make*

-These two libraries can bes ued in any program
+These two libraries can be used in any program

 To test the engine, execute the following command:
  *$./test/test.sh*